Ruff Ryders Entertainment: 1988–99: Rise and success

+The label's operational roots began in the Schlobohm housing projects in Yonkers, New York, where music executive Irv Gotti first met DMX alongside the Dean brothers.
+This local meeting led to the recording of DMX's earliest demos and established the groundwork for his management deal with Ruff Ryders.

-Joaquin "Waah" Dean was a hustler trying to transition to entertainment, Puff Daddy and Waah knew each other from both being raised in Mount Vernon, New York, Waah asked him for advice on the industry and was introduced to producer Chad Elliott as a result.
-The initial group started with Waah's cousin Swizz Beatz as a child, a preteen Jadakiss, and DMX.
-In 1988, Irv Gotti was roommates with Elliott who later introduced him in Yonkers to DMX and brothers Waah and Darrin "Dee" Dean, who had mentioned they were creating a company called Ruff Ryders together.
+Irv Gotti was roommates with Elliott who later introduced him in Yonkers to DMX and brothers Waah and Darrin "Dee" Dean, who had mentioned they were creating a company called Ruff Ryders together.
 Elliott produced a beat in 1989 called Born Loser which became one of DMX's first music demo's and later became his debut single in 1992.
 Dean represented DMX after he was featured as DMX The Great in the Unsigned Hype column of The Source magazine in January 1991.

 An advance for Born Loser of $50,000—$75,000 allowed the Deans to build the Ruff Ryders headquarters in Yonkers, which includes Powerhouse studios and offices.
 Gotti convinced Waah to buy him a Akai MPC60 drum machine to produce records for DMX which resulted in the 1995 single Make a Move.

 Ruff Ryders began as a management company, representing DMX and The LOX.
 The company managed The LOX during the release of their first album, Money, Power & Respect, released in 1998.
 The album featured a guest appearance from DMX and production from Ruff Ryders producer Dame Grease.